matejkrenek/stm8-lcd-i2c/README.md

 <!-- LIMITATIONS -->
 ## Limitations

-- Library is tested and supported just for uP listed in the table below
+- Library is tested and fully supported just for uP listed in the table below

   | Supported microprocessors |
   | ------------------------- |